LUC Health Sciences Division

 Health Sciences Library

-The Loyola University Chicago Health Sciences Library's primary mission is to support the educational, research and clinical service functions of Loyola.
+The primary mission of the Loyola University Chicago Health Sciences Library is to support the educational, research and clinical service functions of Loyola.
 Many services of the library also are available to community physicians.
 The library's collections total more than 190,000 volumes, including:

 - More than 130,000 bound journals

 As a designated resource library for the National Network of Libraries of Medicine and the American Medical Association, Loyola's researchers, students and clinicians have rapid access to the collections of other major health sciences libraries in the United States and around the world.

 Library users have access to thousands of medical, dental, scientific and general print- and full-text electronic titles and databases, including: